jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-02.md

 "Of finding out I wasn't good enough.
 If I never tried, I never had to fail."
 Caroline met his eyes.
 "I spent seventeen years wondering what would have happened if I'd been braver."

+Ethan set down his fork completely.
 "Are you telling me not to make the same mistake?"

 "I'm telling you that not choosing is still a choice.
 And living with regret is harder than living with the consequences of honest decisions."
+She reached across the table, took his hand.
+"I'm telling you that I see the way you light up when you talk about MIT.
+Engineering problems, research opportunities, being challenged intellectually.
+And I see the way you look when you talk about the NHL contract.
+Obligated.
+Pressured.
+Like you're trying to convince yourself you want it."

+"The money is real, though. $2.5 million.
+That would set you up.
+Help with the divorce costs, let you—"

+"Stop."
+Caroline squeezed his hand.
+"You are not responsible for my financial security.
+I made choices that led me here.
+I'm making new choices now.
+But they're mine to make, not yours to fix."

+"But—"

+"Ethan.
+Listen to me."
+She waited until he met her eyes.
+"If you sign that contract because you think I need you to, I will never forgive myself.
+Do you understand?
+That money would destroy me.
+Every dollar would be a reminder that I failed you."

+His eyes widened.
+"You didn't fail me."

+"Then let me prove it now.
+Let me show you that I can stand on my own two feet.
+That I can rebuild.
+That I'm strong enough to handle the consequences of leaving your father without needing you to rescue me."

-They ate in silence for a moment.
+They sat in silence for a moment.

 "What would you have done?"
-Ethan asked.
-"If you could go back?"
+Ethan asked finally.
+"If you could go back to that moment.
+Twenty-five years old, job offer in Vancouver, Robert asking you to stay?"

 "Architecture.
 Definitely."
 No hesitation.
 "The money would have been less steady, the hours would have been brutal, but it was mine.
 That matters more than I knew at twenty-five."

 "Do you regret having me?"

 "Never.
 Not for one second."
-She reached across and squeezed his hand.
+She squeezed his hand again.
 "But I regret not showing you that people can be multiple things.
 That you can be a parent and have a career.
 That you can love hockey and also love learning.
 That you don't have to sacrifice yourself to be excellent."

 "You're showing me now."

-"I'm trying.
-I got a job interview, did I tell you?"
+"I'm trying."
+She smiled.
+"I got a job interview, did I tell you?"

 Ethan's eyes widened.
 "Where?"

-"Small architectural firm.
+"Small architectural firm downtown.
 They need someone with business management experience to help run the office side while the partners focus on design."
-She smiled.
+She laughed.
 "It's not designing buildings.
 But it's in the field.
 It's a start."

 "Mom, that's incredible."